 Buck also finds himself a part of a fighter squadron headed by very sexy pilot babe Colonel Wilma Deering (Erin Gray).

-Among his other compatriots are Twiki, a likeable robot (pictured at left and voiced by Mel Blanc) who becomes Buck’s pal, and Dr Theopolis (voiced by Eric Server), a mechanical brain who is part of Earth’s Computer Council – usually seen as a disc around Twiki’s neck.
+Among his other compatriots are Twiki, a likeable robot (voiced by Mel Blanc) who becomes Buck’s pal, and Dr Theopolis (voiced by Eric Server), a mechanical brain who is part of Earth’s Computer Council – usually seen as a disc around Twiki’s neck.

-In the second season, Buck, Wilma, and Twiki join the crew of a starship named Searcher and the show becomes a kind of second-rate Star Trek rip-off.
+In the second season, Buck, Wilma, and Twiki leave New Chicago and join the crew of a starship named Searcher, commanded by Admiral Asimov (geddit?).

-Aboard the Searcher are also scientist Dr Goodfellow (Wilfrid Hyde-White) and Crichton, a snobbish robot (voiced by Jeff David) built by Dr Goodfellow and Twiki.
+Aboard the Searcher are batty old scientist Dr Goodfellow (Wilfrid Hyde-White) and Crichton, a snobbish robot (voiced by Jeff David) built by Dr Goodfellow and Twiki.

 The humans are later joined by Hawk (Thom Christopher) – a half-man, half-bird from the planet Throm – whose people were hunted almost to extinction by a band of murderous humans.